Bus Fleet Electrification Planning Through Logic-Based Benders Decomposition and Restriction Heuristics: Detailed results on restriction heuristics

-The results show that, although models AS1 and AS2 are much sparser, they capture better solutions than PR, especially for instances that rely exclusively on depot charging.
-AS1 retains 4.6\% and 0.9\% of the arcs in the first and second groups of instances, respectively.
-These values are 12.1\% and 11.1\% for AS2, and 38.4\% in both cases for PR, whose a priori selection rules retain the same arcs whether on-route BEBs are available or not.
+Although models AS1 and AS2 are much sparser, they capture better solutions than PR, especially for instances that rely exclusively on depot charging.
+AS1 retains 0.9\% and 4.6\% of the arcs in the first and second groups of instances, respectively.
+For AS2, these values are 11.1\% and 12.1\%, respectively.
+PR, whose a priori selection rules retain the same arcs whether on-route BEBs are available or not, retains 38.4\% of the arcs in the model.
 In the second group of instances, AS1 provides feasible solutions with optimality gaps of 2\% for the unrestricted model, compared to 7\% for PR.
-We observe that the PR model can consistently be solved to near-optimality, confirming that the a priori restriction rules eliminate the best feasible solutions for the feasible set.
-In contrast, models AS1 and AS2 are more difficult to solve, but the good upper bounds they provide confirm the existence of high-quality solutions that use only their sparse depot BEB operational graphs.
+The PR model can consistently be solved to near-optimality, confirming that the a priori restriction rules eliminate the best feasible solutions from the feasible set.
+By contrast, models AS1 and AS2 are more difficult to solve, but the good upper bounds they provide confirm the existence of high-quality solutions that use only their sparse depot BEB operational graphs.
 In algorithm PR, the two-hour computing budget allocated to the warm-started model EX suffices to improve the heuristic solution provided by the restricted model.
 In contrast, the best solution identified by model AS2 is almost never improved in the last phase of algorithm AS.
-In this case, the sole purpose of solving the warm-started model EX is to obtain a valid optimality gap for the original problem.
+In this case, the main purpose of solving the warm-started model EX is thus to obtain an optimality gap for the original problem.